-For federal fiscal year 2022, local agencies have \$225.6 million to invest in local transportation projects.
-For second quarter FFY 2022, 6% (\$14.2 million) of the available funds have been committed to local projects.
-This is a 16% decrease in commitments compared to FFY 2021.
-The BRO and STP-Large Urban are the two programs that have contributed to the decrease in committed funds.
-MoDOT received our funding distribution for BRO several months after the fiscal year began because of the new infrastructure bill.
-The funds have not been distributed to the counties during the transition to the new regional distribution of local bridge funds.
-Although the local agencies have committed more STP funds than reflected in the 5% commitment amount, money from closed projects, low bids or delayed projects have been added back to the balance.
+For federal fiscal year 2022, local agencies have \$240.9 million to invest in local transportation projects.
+This is an increase of \$15 million from last quarter due to the change in distribution of the TAP funds.
+For third quarter FFY 2022, 17% (\$40 million) of the available funds have been committed to local projects.
+This is a 14% decrease in commitments compared to FFY 2021.
+The BRO, TAP and STP-Large Urban have contributed to the decrease in committed funds.
+The allocations for all three of these programs have increased.
+MoDOT received our funding distribution for BRO and TAP several months after the fiscal year began because of the new infrastructure bill.
+The statewide calls for BRO and rural TAP projects close in July.
+Although the local agencies have committed more STP funds than reflected in the 17% commitment amount, money from closed projects, low bids or delayed projects have been added back to the balance.
+HIP funds have also been used on projects previously programmed as STP.